 Endowments provide the purest form of investment in the future.
 Only interest generated annually will be used to support programs, personnel, and scholarships with the principal held intact for perpetuity.
 Endowments also form the basis for the vast majority of planned gift designations.

-Over 50 endowments exist at Madisonville Community College, including:
+Many endowments exist at Madisonville Community College, including:

 - Student Scholarship Endowments